GPropersi/CodePath_iOS_Tip_Calculator/README.md

 - Placing horizontal dividing lines in a view - ended up just needing a label with a background color, and making it 1px thick.
 - Forcing the app into only portrait mode took some digging on the internet...
-- Constraining everything in the view before performing animations led to many constraint conflicts that led to a better definition of constraints needed.
+- Constraining everything in the view before performing animations led to many constraint conflicts that led to a better definition of what constraints were needed.
+- Currency conversion led to the need to store workable numerical/decimal values while also working with strings to display, and learning how to use a NumericalFormatter.

 ## License